mike-seger/selenium-grid/README.md

 # selenium-grid

-Running a Selenium Grid with Firefox and Chrome in headless mode in 2 minutes.
+Running a Selenium Grid with Firefox and Chrome browsers and drivers in 2 minutes.